History of slavery in Massachusetts: 18th century abolitionism

 By the mid-18th century, the enslavement of Africans had become a common practice in Massachusetts.
 A 1754 census listed over 2700 adult slaves in the colony.
 However, abolitionist sentiment was growing, especially when the philosophical underpinnings of independence and democracy became commonly discussed in the colony.
-While Massachusetts did derive wealth from the triangular trade, its merchants and mixed economy were never as dependent on slave labor as the Southern Colonies' were.
+While Massachusetts did derive wealth from the triangular trade, as well as from supplying clothing, implements and other goods to the plantation economy, its merchants and mixed economy were never as dependent on slave labor as the Southern Colonies' were.
 As a component of the British Empire with a separate jurisdiction, the Massachusetts courts noted, but were not bound by, the decision in England in 1772 of the case Somerset v Stewart, which found that there was no basis for slavery on English soil, as Britain's Parliament had never passed an act specifically authorizing it.
 (Maritime trade in slaves, which was quite lucrative, would continue in the British Empire until the passage of the Slave Trade Act 1807 prohibited the slave trade altogether within its territory.)